ccarabine/memory-game/README.md

 I have tested the site owner/user stories to ensure the MPV has been achieved.

-Site Owner Goals:
+### Site Owner Goals:
-* I want to provide a fun game for children online users between the ages of 4 - 7 years old
+* I want to provide a fun game for children/online users between the ages of 4 - 7 years old

     * Achieved by popular brand, simplicity and styling which resonates/appeals to all users in the target audience of 4-7 year olds.
 * I want users to navigate through the game with ease and for the game to be intuitive